Just Education Policy Institute 2026

 Application Details

-Please click the application link below to submit your application.
+Please use the link to the portal (below) to submit your application.
 Note that applications will be kept confidential to the planning team.
-If you have any questions about the application, email Charlotte O'Keefe Stralka at charlotte.okeefe@berkeley.edu.
+If you have any questions about the application process, email Charlotte O'Keefe Stralka at charlotte.okeefe@berkeley.edu.

-Answers (written in the form) to the following questions (maximum of 1000 characters each):
+Answers to the following questions (maximum of 1,000 characters per essay response in a single file):

-Please describe why you are applying for the Just Education Policy program, how it relates to your professional goals, and what gap in your current academic journey you think the program will help supplement.
+Please describe why you are applying for the Just Education Policy Institute, how it relates to your professional goals, and what gap in your current academic journey you think the Institute will help supplement.

-Name a policy area in education in which you would like to combat racial injustice/advance racial justice, and describe your current thoughts about how you would like to contribute to that change through research.
+Name an education policy area or issue that you are researching to combat racial injustice/advance racial justice, and describe how you would like to contribute to that change through research.

-What about your experiences and background leads you to be interested in pursuing work that advances racial justice in education policy?
+What about your experiences and background leads you to be interested in pursuing research and work that advances racial justice in education policy?